How is Gaming Industry Changing the Rules of Digital Marketing in 2019?- June 13, 2019 - Views: 211

 Social media is one of the main aspects of digital marketing today.
 And yes, I believe we still haven’t processed the full potential of this.
 So, what is gaming?

 It is another social network.
 There are millions of people streaming games and millions of viewers watching them.
 That is a big audience.
 Learn this, at the end of 2018, Netflix had around 135 million subscribers worldwide.
-You know how many Fortnite had?
+Do you know how many Fortnite had?
 200 million!

 To market any product, the target audience has to be established.
 So, when it comes to gaming, we have already established that the audience is there.
 They just need to be targetted.